This post may contain affiliate links. Please read my disclosure policy.

 We use half cream cheese and half butter for the base of this Strawberry Frosting.

-This Dark Chocolate Sheet Cake is loaded with real chocolate and plenty of Dutch-processed cocoa powder.
+This Dark Chocolate Sheet Cake is loaded with real chocolate and plenty of Dutch-process cocoa powder.

 Use vine-ripened strawberries for the best flavor.